Animal Lab

 Tetiana Holubnycha

-Tetiana graduated from the Medical Vocational School in Kryvyi Rih, specializing as a medical laboratory technician.
-Since 2007, she has gained professional experience at the Zhovtovodska Sanitary and Epidemiological Station in Ukraine and later in a microbiological laboratory.
+Tetiana graduated from the Vocational Medical School in Kryvyi Rih, specializing as a medical laboratory technician.
+Since 2007, she has gained professional experience at the Zhovti Vody Sanitary and Epidemiological Station in Ukraine, working in a microbiological laboratory.

 At Łukasiewicz – PORT, she works as a technical assistant,